srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     username@vm-az220-training-gw0001-{your-id}:~$
     ```

-    > **Important**: When you connect, you will likely be told there are outstanding OS updates for the Edge VM.
-We are ignoring this for our lab purposes, but in production, you always want to be sure to keep your Edge devices up-to-date.
+    > **Important**: When you connect, you may be told that there are outstanding OS updates for the Edge VM.
+You can omit updates during this lab activity, but in production, you always want to be sure to keep your Edge devices up-to-date.

 #### Task 2: Generate certificates